Vision Australia: Carols by Candlelight

 Vision Australia's Carols by Candlelight is the organisation's leading fundraising and awareness campaign and is an Australian Christmas tradition.
 Dating back to 1938, it is held on Christmas Eve at the Sidney Myer Music Bowl in Melbourne and reaches a television audience of more than 2 million Australians each year.

 All proceeds from this event go towards Vision Australia's Children's Services.

-Performers at this event have included Rolf Harris, Hugh Jackman, Tina Arena, John Farnham, Debra Byrne, Olivia Newton-John, Lee Kernaghan, Judith Durham, Marina Prior, Denis Walter, Douglas Heywood, Silvie Paladino, Hi-5, Humphrey B Bear, Anthony Callea and long-time host Ray Martin.
+Performers at this event have included Rolf Harris, Hugh Jackman, Tina Arena, John Farnham, Debra Byrne, Olivia Newton-John, Lee Kernaghan, Judith Durham, Marina Prior, Denis Walter, Douglas Heywood, Silvie Paladino, Hi-5, Humphrey B Bear, Mickey Mouse, Anthony Callea and long-time host Ray Martin.

-Other supporters of this concert include Myer, Nine Network, 3AW, Magic 1278 and The Herald Sun.
+Other supporters of this concert include Myer, Nine Network, Disney, 3AW, Magic 1278 and The Herald Sun.

 DAISY

 DAISY stands for Digital Accessible Information System.
 It is a format based on the W3C defined SGML applications XHTML 1.0 and SMIL 1.0.
 Using this framework, a talking book format is presented that enables navigation within a sequential and hierarchical structure consisting of (marked-up) text synchronised with audio.

 Vision Australia is currently in the process of digitising and updating its entire library catalogue to the DAISY format for the benefit of its clients.
 Vision Australia is listed as a member of the DAISY Consortium.

 One of the issues associated with digitising the existing library is managing the massive amounts of computer storage that it will require.
 At present Vision Australia has a 40-terabyte library that can be scaled to 100 terabytes.
 Ultimately the organisation's goal is to have its library available as online downloads for its community.